stephendolan/site/src/_writing/2020-06-23-switching-lucky-to-uuids.md

 ---
-title: "Switching Scaffolded Lucky Crystal Apps to UUIDs"
+title: "Switching scaffolded Lucky Crystal apps to UUIDs"
 description: "By default, scaffolded Lucky apps with authentication lean on `Int64` types for user IDs, but there's often a compelling case for switching to UUIDs from the get-go."
 category: development
 ---